A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Abstract

 \section{Abstract}

-In this paper, an innovative threshold measurement equation is proposed to be employed in a Realized-GARCH framework.
-The proposed framework employs a nonlinear threshold regression specification to consider the leverage effect and model the contemporaneous dependence between the observed realized measures and hidden volatility.
-A Bayesian Markov Chain Monte Carlo method is adapted and employed for the model estimation and forecasting, with its validity assessed via a simulation study.
-The usefulness of the proposed measurement equation in a Realized-GARCH model has been evaluated via a comprehensive empirical study, by forecasting the 1\% and 2.5\% Value-at-Risk and Expected Shortfall on six market indices.
-The proposed framework is shown to be capable of producing competitive tail risk forecasting results, compared to the original Realized-GARCH.
-Especially, the proposed model is favoured during the high volatility 2008 Global Financial Crisis period.
+This paper proposes an innovative threshold measurement equation to be employed in a Realized-GARCH framework.
+The proposed framework incorporates a nonlinear threshold regression specification to consider the leverage effect and model the contemporaneous dependence between the observed realized measure and hidden volatility.
+A Bayesian Markov Chain Monte Carlo method is adapted and employed for model estimation, with its validity assessed via a simulation study.
+The validity of incorporating the proposed measurement equation in Realized-GARCH type models is evaluated via an empirical study, forecasting the 1\% and 2.5\% Value-at-Risk and Expected Shortfall on six market indices with two different out-of-sample sizes.
+The proposed framework is shown to be capable of producing competitive tail risk forecasting results in comparison to the GARCH and Realized-GARCH type models. {\it Keywords}: threshold measurement equation, Realized-GARCH, Markov Chain Monte Carlo, Value-at-Risk, Expected Shortfall.